Trauma & mental health

 Depression is a common mental health problem with one in five Australians experiencing it at least once in their lives.
 And it is common after trauma.
 Some of the signs are:

 - little or no interest or pleasure in normal activities

 - feeling worthless, helpless and hopeless

 Depression can get in the way of coping with everyday life: getting out of bed, going to work, seeing friends.
 These everyday activities may become very difficult.
 Depression can also make it difficult for people to work through their traumatic experience.

 If you have been experiencing a number of these problems for more than two weeks, then you should talk to your local doctor or a mental health professional.
 Click here for more information.

 Many people experience fear and anxiety during and after a traumatic event.
 They may feel terrified, stressed or on edge.
 Some people may also feel disoriented or as if things are unreal.
-If these feelings persist or the level of anxiety becomes so severe that it significantly interferes with someone's ability to cope with daily life, they may have an anxiety disorder.
+If these feelings persist or the level of anxiety becomes so severe that it significantly interferes with the ability to cope with daily life, the person may have an anxiety disorder.